-This is Part Three of a Series from Sunny Isles Beach Police Department Staff.
+This is Part Three of a three-part series from Sunny Isles Beach Police Department Staff.

 Read Part 1: Homelessness Is A Problem, Not Always A Crime